A couple sets off for a three-year world sailing trip – 15 amazing years later, they’re still going!

 There’s such an amazing kinship that’s formed with other sailors

 When anchored in a bay we wouldn’t think of going ashore without offering to take someone else’s trash or offering to collect milk or bread.
 Once you meet others you immediately have this strong feeling to look after them.
-Jim and Carole would stop by our boat and offer to pick us up something and we’d do the same.
+Jim and Carole would stop by our boat and offer to pick us up something, and we’d do the same.
 The picture above shows my cousin Loryn bringing a plate back to our boat – Carole sent a slice of her no-egg chocolate cake back for me to try out!

-You just don’t have that kinship and kindness in a neighborhood
+You don’t have that kinship and kindness in a neighborhood

 Back to Jim and Carole… Over the course of several little conversations I made a list of all the things I learned or changed the way I thought.
 Things that I thought other newbie sailors would benefit from hearing, so here’s my list of the top 8 things I learned from world cruising veterans Jim and Carole aboard Nepenthe:

 8. General tips on anchoring and anchorages.
-While anchored in a bay on an island called Paxos, off the west side of Greece, we encountered our first anchoring scare.
-Surrounded by 20 to 30 other sailboats huge amounts of gusting wind quickly came upon us.
-It blew our whole boat sideways and it didn’t take long to realize that many boats lost their anchor holding.
-There were boats floating around unmanned, and we were getting closer to other boats.
+We encountered our first anchoring scare while anchored in a bay on an island called Paxos, off the west side of Greece.
+Surrounded by 20 to 30 other sailboats, huge amounts of gusting wind quickly came upon us.
+It blew our whole boat sideways, and it didn’t take long to realize that many boats lost their anchor holding.
+Boats were floating around unmanned, and we were getting closer to other boats.
 Several people were panicking (including me).
-It was a very scary experience.
-After the ordeal, I asked Carole what her tips were in regards to anchoring.
-She explained that they always anchor towards the outside of the bay allowing for an easy escape if things get too crazy.
-That tip alone seemed to make a lot of sense.
-When the wind hit we were close to shore and surrounded by loads of other boats.
-I felt trapped whereas if we were further out I wouldn’t have freaked out so much.
-Next Carole explained that before anchoring she always has an escape route.
-In other words, she has other places that she can sail to if the bay becomes too dangerous.
-And finally, Carole explained that if you’re afraid your anchor won’t hold or worried about the other boats around you, just leave.
-You can always sail out for several miles and heave-to if need be.
+It was a terrifying experience.
+After the ordeal, I asked Carole what her tips were regarding anchoring.
+She explained that they always anchor towards outside the bay, allowing for an easy escape if things get too crazy.

 After meeting Jim and Carole, my family and I felt so grateful to have made new friends.
-Life on the sea is a totally new experience for us and I’m often worried or concerned about the lack of things we know or the very little experience that we have.
+Life on the sea is a totally new experience for us, and I’m often worried or concerned about the lack of things we know or the very little experience that we have.
 However, what I’m realizing is that there are Jim and Carole’s all over the world…and perhaps one day we’ll be a Jim and Carole to others.

 Kim Brown: